jota-one/drosse/README.md

 If you want a fresh database, simply delete the `mocks.json` file and restart Drosse.

+:cherries: You can also type directly `db drop` in the Drosse CLI to achieve the same goal.

 > :sweat_smile: That's a bit violent!
 Is there a smoother way?

 You ask it, we provide.

 You can define a `shallowCollections` key in your `.drosserc.js` file.
 It must contain an array with collection names.
-All the collections listed in this array will be overriden on each Drosse startup.
+All the collections listed in this array will be recreated from the JSON files in the `collections` directory on each Drosse startup.

 <a name="db-identify"></a>
 ### Identify your documents